Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 registry will be created and images will be built pushed to it via cloning the GitHub repository.
 - `namePrefix`: Prefix for all resources created by the deployment.
 Default is `dev`.
 - `newOpenAILocation`: Location for the new Azure OpenAI resource.
 Default is empty and will be ignored unless `openAIName` is blank.
-- `skipImagesBUild`: `True` not to build images from the remote repository.
+- `skipImagesBuild`: `True` not to build images from the remote repository.
 Default is `False`.
 If set to `True`, the deployment will not create a container registry and you will need to build the images manually (see below).
+- `useWebApps`: `True` to provision Azure WebApps instead of Container App to host images.
+Default is `False`.

 ## Deployment steps (local)